 3. Personal portfolio or website

-Creating a personal portfolio or website is a wonderful way to provide more information about yourself, and it can also demonstrate your technical skills.
-If your strongest front-end development skills are with React, you might want to build your portfolio using the Library.
+Creating a personal portfolio or website is a beautiful way to provide more information about yourself, and it can also demonstrate your technical skills.
+If your most vital front-end development skills are with React, you might want to build your portfolio using the Library.

 Building a personal website using the technologies you’re comfortable with allows you to demonstrate the skills on your resume and gives you a place to be a bit more creative.

 While resumes are meant to be professional and clean, a personal website gives you the creative license to let your imagination run wild.

 Creating a personal portfolio can be time-consuming and is not required to land a job interview.
 I received job offers without having a personal website.
 They’re nice-to-haves but by no means required to be successful.

 My website is more about blogging, not much about tech skills.